 Many Christians teach Leopard Theology* because they believe that the Bible is only inspired in spots and that they are inspired to spot the spots.
 They don’t call it that, but that is exactly what their theology is founded upon.
 And, like the leopard, they camouflage themselves and are dangerous predators.
 They take on church leadership roles even though they teach the opposite of the Bible.

-Saying the Bible isn’t fully inspired by God may seem like a humble premise, but it actually makes several strong and unfounded claims.
+Although claiming that the Bible isn’t fully inspired by God may seem like a humble premise, it actually makes several strong and unfounded claims.

-It implies that God couldn’t or wouldn’t deliver His word to us in a reliable way and that despite God’s alleged failings flawed humans are able to discern which parts were inspired and which parts were not.
+It implies that God couldn’t or wouldn’t deliver His word to us in a reliable way and that despite God’s alleged failings, flawed humans can discern which parts were inspired and which parts were not.
 Are we to believe that humans are to correct for God’s errors?
-That the Holy Spirit got it wrong the first time and He needs the world-loving “Christian” Left to fix things for him 2,000 years later?
+That the Holy Spirit got it wrong the first time, and He needs the world-loving “Christian” Left / Progressive “Christianity” to fix things for him 2,000 years later?

 If someone claims the Bible is only partly inspired, ask a few questions:

-- If the Bible is only partly inspired, how can they be sure that their preferred verses aren’t the ones that are uninspired and the ones they don’t like are the “real” verses?
+• If the Bible is only partly inspired, how can they be sure that their preferred verses aren’t uninspired and that the ones they don’t like are the “real” verses?

-- Why should I trust your “inspiration” over those who penned the Bible, or over my “inspiration?”
+• Why should I trust your “inspiration” over those who penned the Bible or my “inspiration?”

 Then there is Advanced Leopard Theology.
 It is just like basic Leopard Theology, except God is also changing spots and adding or removing spots, and, oddly enough, He is only telling theological liberals and progressives.
 They use phrases such as “God is still speaking,” but they don’t mean He still speaks through his Word (that would be a true statement).
-They think He is still revealing new truths to the church and changing doctrines taught in the Bible.
+They think He is still revealing new truths and changing biblical doctrines.
 They may also say things like, “The Holy Spirit is moving in a new direction.”
 Indeed.

-Here’s an example: A Methodist pastor named Laurie Hays Coffman did a pro-gay theology piece that made the argument that she wants to “unfurl our corporate sails to catch today’s winds as the Spirit blows afresh.”
+Here’s an example: A Methodist pastor named Laurie Hays Coffman did a pro-gay theology piece arguing that she wants to “unfurl our corporate sails to catch today’s winds as the Spirit blows afresh.”
 She said she was challenged by the vision God gave to Peter in Acts 10-11 where God makes it clear that the Gospel is for the Gentiles, too, and that the Israelites’ ceremonial dietary laws are no longer in force.
-Her reasoning is that in the same way that God overturned those laws He is now overturning the prohibitions against homosexual behavior.
-If that looks like a non sequitur to you then you are correct.
+Her reasoning is that in the same way that God overturned those laws, He is now overturning the prohibitions against homosexual behavior.
+If that looks like a non-sequitur to you, then you are correct.
 The problem is her poor Biblical analysis.
 There are at least nine things wrong with this view:

-- The person with the revelation was Peter, one of Jesus’ inner circle and a key leader in the early church.
-It wasn’t made to you, me, or someone like Ms. Coffman.
-That doesn’t mean God couldn’t reveal something important like this to us, just that it is highly unlikely.
+1. The person who received the revelation was Peter, one of Jesus’ inner circle and a key leader in the early church.
+It wasn’t made for you, me, or someone like Ms. Coffman.
+That doesn’t mean God couldn’t reveal something important like this to us; just that it is highly unlikely.

-- Peter was inclined to reject the meaning of the vision, whereas these Advanced Leopard Theologians have views on human sexuality that are virtually indistinguishable from the prevailing culture and they are glad to accept this allegedly new revelation.
+3. Peter was inclined to reject the meaning of the vision.
+In contrast, these Advanced Leopard Theologians have views on human sexuality that are virtually indistinguishable from the prevailing culture, and they are glad to accept this allegedly new revelation.

-- There was external validation for Peter from the Roman centurion, which also included a supernatural intervention.
+4. There was external validation for Peter from the Roman centurion, including a supernatural intervention.

-- The “God has changed his mind view” is primarily being “revealed” to theologically liberal Christians in the U.S. . . . the very ones who often deny the authority of his Word to begin with!
-So we can’t trust the accurate transmission of the original writings but we can trust their new revelations?
+7. The “God has changed his mind view” is primarily being “revealed” to theologically liberal Christians in the U.S. — the very ones who often deny the authority of his Word to begin with!
+So, we can’t trust the accurate transmission of the original writings, but we can trust their new revelations?
 I’m skeptical.

-- The Bible gives strong warnings not to add or take away from its teachings.
+9. The Bible strongly warns not to add or take away from its teachings.

 But the orthodox can fall prey to this in a more subtle way by claiming full inspiration but conveniently ignoring passages we don’t like.
 Consider this passage on church leadership, where some exaggerate “not given to drunkenness” to mean no alcohol whatsoever but ignore the “must manage his own family well . . .” part.